-This interim policy on Domestic and Family Violence is the foundation document that guides how MBM deals with Domestic and Family Violence in our church families.
+This policy on Domestic and Family Violence is the foundation document that guides how MBM deals with Domestic and Family Violence in our church families.

 At MBM our core safe ministry values are based on:

-That all people are respected and valued as they are made in the image of God (Genesis 1:27) and the desire to see the flourishing of all people as they journey with God in safe church and ministry environments.
+- That all people are respected and valued as they are made in the image of God (Genesis 1:27) and the desire to see the flourishing of all people as they journey with God in safe church and ministry environments.

-Our commitment to the protection of children and vulnerable people in our community as essential to our living out our Christian faith (Matthew 18:5-10).
+- Our commitment to the protection of children and vulnerable people in our community as essential to our living out our Christian faith (Matthew 18:5-10).

-The knowledge that concealing the truth is contrary to the character of God, unjust to victims and a disservice to offenders.
+- The knowledge that concealing the truth is contrary to the character of God, unjust to victims and a disservice to offenders.

-NSW State legislation, particularly in the area of child protection.
+- NSW State legislation, particularly in the area of child protection.
 Our policies are developed to help us live out both our Biblical mandate and legal responsibilities.

 - This can be between two people, who are married, divorced, dating, with or without children.
-It can be between teenagers, young people, adults, or the elderly; a man and woman, two women, or two men; two people from any race, culture, nationality, religion, neighbourhood, financial status, or educational level.
+It can be between teenagers, young people, adults, or the elderly; a man and woman, two women, or two men; two people from any race, culture, nationality, religion, neighborhood, financial status, or educational level.

 - Domestic and Family Violence (DFV) includes but is not limited to emotional, verbal, financial, psychological, spiritual, physical and sexual violence or abuse.
-Such behaviour often seeks to control, humiliate, dominate or instil fear in the victim.
+Such behaviour often seeks to control, humiliate, dominate or instill fear in the victim.

-DFV, if witnessed or overheard by a child, is a form of child abuse by the perpetrator of the abusive behaviour.
+- It is important to note that DFV, if witnessed or overheard by a child, is a form of child abuse by the perpetrator of the abusive behaviour.